 As this is a constantly evolving situation, with many unanswered questions, it is important that you speak to us before taking any action; we are currently agreeing, where appropriate, payment holidays of up to three months for all of our customers who have been affected by Covid-19.

-As you can probably imagine we are experiencing extremely high call volumes, with wait times often in excess of 60 minutes.
 We’re available to help all our customers and our team are doing their best under difficult circumstances, but we need to be able to speak to those in the most vulnerable situations first, so we would ask you to think about how urgent your call is before making it.
 If you are worried about your ability to pay your mortgage, please call our team five days before your monthly payment is due.

 To help alleviate any concerns you may have about how Covid-19 may impact your ability to pay your mortgage today or in the future, we have developed some frequently asked questions, which we hope will help provide the reassurance you may be looking for.